xing/fpm-fry/README.md

 If you don't tell fpm-dockery which recipe to use it will look for a file called `recipe.rb` in the current directory.

-Unlike fpm-cookery fpm-dockery needs to know additionally which docker image it should use to build ( `ubuntu:precise` in this example ).
+Unlike fpm-cookery fpm-dockery needs to know additionally which docker image it should use to build ( `ubuntu:precise` in this example ). fpm-dockery does not pull this image into the docker instance, you have to make sure that it's present and valid ( do `docker pull ubuntu:precise` before you try something ).

 To build your first package type:

-    fpm-dockery cook ubuntu:precise
+    $> fpm-dockery cook ubuntu:precise recipe.rb

 Bonus